Website Surrounded by Cedar Child & Family Services

 - Professional development and learning opportunities to enhance your skills

-Apply Now!
+Apply Online Now!
 Visit www.surroundedbycedar.com for more information about this position, the agency and to view the full job description.

 Preference will be given to qualified applicants who self-identify as First Nations, Métis, or Inuit as per Section 41 of the BC Human Rights Code.